Voir Dire (Earl Sweatshirt and the Alchemist album): Background

 On May 22, 2021, The Alchemist published a tweet saying "[Earl and I] hid a whole album on YouTube under a fake name and YouTube page.
 Fake album cover, song titles, the whole 9.
 Nobody found it yet."

 In August 2023, fans discovered a link on Earl's website that leads to a page on Gala Music's website which updates everyday with a new puzzle that, when solved, reveals a new hint about the album.
 The first puzzle asked "When did Al[chemist] start snitching?" and allowed users to select a specific date.
 Upon entering the date the aforementioned tweet was published (05/22/2021), the first clue, consisting of another Alchemist tweet, was revealed.
 This tweet read "Speak the Truth", the English translation of the phrase "Voir Dire".

 On August 22, the Alchemist posted a picture containing the album's track list to Instagram.
 The feature listing next to the track "Sentry" was blurred on the post.
 On August 24, it was revealed that this feature is New York-based rapper Mike after a music video for "Sentry" was released on the Gala Music website.

 A flyer for a listening party, to take place in London on August 25, was posted to The Alchemist's Instagram on August 23.

 On August 25, Voir Dire was released for free on the Gala Music website along with 11 NFTs, one for each of the tracks.

 On September 15, it was announced that Voir Dire would be released on streaming platforms on October 6, featuring a slightly altered tracklist which includes two songs with fellow collaborator Vince Staples.

 Controversy

-There was a large controversy after the decision to make it an Non-fungible token (NFT).
+There was a large controversy after the decision to make it a Non-fungible token (NFT).
 In response, they apologised and released an extra track for the streaming.